tdavis6/guiWhiteElephantNumberDistributer/README.md

 ## Details

 When running the program, there are 6 options in the main menu.
-Option 1 opens a GUI for collecting names and emails, option 2 lists all the names for the participants currently in data.db, option 3 assigns everyone (new) numbers and emails it to them, option 4 clears the entire database, option 5 reprints the selections to the console, and option 6 exits the program.
+Option 1 opens a GUI for collecting names and emails, option 2 lists all the names for the participants currently in data.db, option 3 assigns everyone (new) numbers, option 4 distributes numbers via email, option 5 clears the entire database, option 6 reprints the selections to the console, and option 7 exits the program.

 When option 1 is selected, the GUI will open in a full screen window.
 Please press escape to exit the window.
 When back in the terminal, press enter to be able to select a new option.